 Jocko, now in his four decade with Sha Na Na, was the first to walk onstage “greased and ready to rock ‘n’ roll” in 1969.
 That same year, at age 19, he appeared with the group at the Woodstock Festival.
-Jocko holds the distinction along with fellow Sha Donny of performing in both the most successful music documentary ever (Woodstock) and the most successful rock and roll film musical ever (Grease).
+Jocko holds the distinction along with fellow group member Donny of performing in both the most successful music documentary ever (Woodstock) and the most successful rock and roll film musical ever (Grease).

-Jocko: It’s all YOUR fault.
+Jocko: That fact is all YOUR fault.